-- 15. There are five projects included in the 2022 Corporate Strategy under this priority and at the end of quarter two, overall performance is good. - 16.
+- 15. There are five projects included in the 2022 Corporate Strategy under this priority and at the end of guarter two, overall performance is good. - 16.
 One project was classified as completed in quarter four 2022/23 indicating that it has delivered all milestones planned for this year: - Open the extra care scheme at Tatton Gardens.

 - 17. Three projects are rated as green, meaning they are progressing according to timescales and plan:

 - Deliver affordable housing,

-- Deliver flexible housing solutions,
+- · Deliver flexible housing solutions,

 - Implement the home energy support scheme.

 - 18. One project is rated as red, and is considered off track for delivery:

 - Deliver the local plan.

-Project Title: Project Status: Deliver the Loca Deliver the Local Plan Explanation: Ination: Despite progress being made on the delivery of the Local Plan, this project has been rated off-track with a 'red' status due to delays that have impacted on the overall timescales of the project.
-The project has been impacted by delays in relation to elements within the site assessment and key decisions required to progress the programme.
-Progress has been made over the quarter with the Part One Preferred Options Consultation Statement completed and shared with the Joint Advisory Committee before being published in due course.
-The sites for housing and employment have been identified, mapped, and provided to the various consultants and statutory public bodies for assessment and feedback.
-Action required: To progress the programme, work is being undertak stakeholders to conclude the site assessment and w bring forward a report for agreement at all three Cou include a revised Local Development Scheme (LDS time frame for the plan making process. riability work and uncils, which will Following this, timescales for the development of the assessed and reprofiled to ensure that that sufficient achieved.
+Project Title: Project Status: Deliver the Loca Deliver the Local Plan Despite progress being made on the delivery of the Local Plan, project has been rated off-track with a 'red' status due to delays have impacted on the overall timescales of the project.
+The probeen impacted by delays in relation to elements within the site assessment and key decisions required to progress the program Progress has been made over the quarter with the R Options Consultation Statement completed and sha Advisory Committee before being published in due of housing and employment have been identified, map to the various consultants and statutory public bodies and feedback. red with the Joint course.
+The sites for ped, and provided Action required: To progress the programme, work is being undertaken with all stakeholders to conclude the site assessment and viability work and bring forward a report for agreement at all three Councils, which will include a revised Local Development Scheme (LDS) setting out the time frame for the plan making process.
+Following this, timescales for the development of the assessed and reprofiled to ensure that that sufficient achieved.